Sustainable Seafood in the Ocean State

-- The CFRF will develop a Rhode Island Seafood Guide that includes a calendar of fish and shellfish availability, a catalogue of local seafood sources, and pairing and preparation recommendations.
+- The CFRF is developing a Rhode Island Seafood Guide that includes a calendar of fish and shellfish availability, a catalogue of local seafood sources, and pairing and preparation recommendations.
 This guide will be distributed at the RI Seafood Workshop and will be made available online.

 - The RI Seafood Guide will be released in spring 2018.

 - The CFRF will share facts, videos, and recipes for a different seafood species harvested in Rhode Island every week.
 Follow along on the CFRF Facebook page and Twitter account!